LBHackney-IT/Data-Platform-Playbook/docs/about-playbook.md

 - __Spikes__ : Contains information gathered by the team during technical 'spikes' when we explore different solutions.
 Most useful for engineers who want to maintain or further develop the platform.

 ## Help us improve
 This Playbook is a living document that will continue to develop alongside the development of the Data Platform.
 We're always looking for ways to improve it for our users.
-If you have any ideas or suggestions please share your feedback on our playbook [GitHub Repository](https://github.com/LBHackney-IT/Data-Platform-Playbook) or get in touch with a member of the Data Platform team.
+If you have any ideas or suggestions please share your feedback on our playbook [GitHub Repository](https://github.com/LBHackney-IT/Data-Platform-Playbook) by opening a Pull Request or get in touch with a member of the Data Platform team.